CCST Report Review Process

 All CCST reports are peer reviewed using guidelines and processes established by CCST to assure the highest scientific and technical standards.
 Guidelines are similar to those of the National Academy of Sciences, adapted to be appropriate for California.
 Reviewers are not asked to approve the report or to replace the scientific judgment of the committee with their own, but rather asked to indicate whether:

 This process ensures the credibility and authority of every CCST report by subjecting it to critical review by a body of peers highly knowledgeable in the subject matter.
-Adherence to the review process protects against the report taking a narrow or parochial view of a problem, or failing to consider fully or properly document data or information pertinent to the issue under review.
-The process is particularly aggressive in differentiating opinions and judgment findings of fact well grounded in research.
+Adherence to the review process ensures the report does not: (1) take a narrow or parochial view of a problem, (2) fail to fully consider the breadth of relevant information, or (3) properly document data or information pertinent to the issue under review.
+The process is particularly aggressive in differentiating opinions from conclusions, and ensuring findings of fact are well-grounded in research.

 The timeline for the review process depends on the scope and size of the report and takes approximately one to three months.

-- Review Oversight - CCST selects one or more individuals who will oversee the review process.
-Persons serving in this capacity are termed Review Monitors.
-If more than one Review Monitor is appointed, the report under review can be divided into sections to distribute review load.
+- Review Oversight: CCST recommends one or more individuals who will oversee the review process.
+Persons serving in this capacity are termed Review Monitors and their selection is reviewed and approved by the Program Committee.
+In the case of a very large report, more than one Review Monitor may be appointed and the report under review divided into sections to distribute review load.

-- Peer Reviewers - CCST sends the expert review request to the CCST Council, Board and other recognized experts.
-The experts may suggest him/herself.
-CCST compiles the final recommendation list, and further vets it through members of CCST's Oversight Committee and makes a final determination for reviewers using the criteria below:
+- Peer Reviewers: CCST sends the expert review request to the CCST Board, Advisory Panel and other recognized experts.
+Experts may suggest themselves as peer reviewers.
+CCST compiles the final recommendation list, further vets it through legal counsel and members of the Program Committee, and makes a final determination for reviewers using the criteria below:

 - Expertise: The reviewer should have demonstrated knowledge, experience, and skills in an area relevant to the product or report.

-- Objectivity: The reviewer should be able to provide an objective, open minded, and thoughtful review, in the best interest of a thorough and objective review of the product.
+- Objectivity: The reviewer should be able to provide an objective, open-minded, and thoughtful review, in the best interest of a thorough review of the study.
 In addition, the reviewer should be comfortable sharing his or her knowledge and perspectives and openly identifying his or her knowledge gaps.

 - Conflict of Interest: The reviewer should not have any financial or other interest that conflicts or that could impair his or her objectivity or create an unfair competitive advantage (see section on conflict of interest below).